 - Food tolerance after surgery is not "one size fits all."
 Be patient with yourself.
 During this time, introduce foods slowly, one at a time and in small portions.
 Wait one to two hours after trying a new food to see how your body digests it and reacts.
 Eating too much and too many foods all at once will make it difficult to tell whether certain foods are problematic.

 - Try to establish regular eating habits and strive for four to six small meals per day.
-Smaller portions of food are easier on the digestive system and your body may also absorb nutrients more readily from smaller portions.
+Smaller portions of food are easier on the digestive system and allow your body to absorb nutrients more readily.

 If you are not on a clear or full liquid diet and are able to eat solid foods, you should still take precautions with what you eat.
 Try to avoid all whole grain breads, whole grain cereals, brown rice, whole wheat pasta, and popcorn.
-Instead choose white bread, rice cereals, white rice and regular pasta.
+Instead choose white bread, rice cereals, white rice and regular pasta – these foods are digested much easier.

 Other foods to avoid before and after your colectomy: